kgrid-objects/knowledge-assembly-exploration-1/collection/CPICRec_codeine_CYP2D6/codeine_dosing_service_specification.md

 # Codeine Dosing Service Specification
-This is a question-answering service for answering the following question, "What is the CYP2D6 phenotype associated with any given diploytype?"
+This is a service that offers codeine dosing advice based on a person's CYP2D6 phenotype.

 This service accepts an input like